 Prices

-per person in twin / double room in 2023
+per person in a twin/double room (2025)

-per single supplement
+/ single room supplement (2025)

 Price includes